alexandrebobkov/ESP-Nodes/ESP-IDF_Robot/tutorial/docs/source/overview.rst

 .. admonition:: What is PWM?

-    **PWM** (Pulse Width Modulation) is a technique used to simulate analog voltage levels using ddiscrete igital signals.
+    **PWM** stands for Pulse Width Modulation.
+It is a technique used to simulate analog voltage levels using discrete digital signals.
 It works by rapidly switching a digital pin between HIGH (on) and LOW (off) states at a fixed frequency (often, at base frequency of 5 kHz).
 The duty cycle—the percentage of time the signal is HIGH in one cycle determines the effective voltage delivered to a device.